 To address this issue, David Kofoed Wind, CEO of Eduflow, says his company “run[s] a structured onboarding course for everyone to guide through our tools, workflows, and to introduce people to our products and the other people on the team.”

-Ongoing training is especially important as you introduce new tools to facilitate remote work.
+Ongoing training is especially important as you introduce new tools to facilitate people working remotely.
 Since you can’t host in-person training or send employees to seminars, using a digital adoption platform (DAP) helps make remote training and onboarding easier, both for you and your employees.
 DAPs include guided walkthroughs and self-help resources so employees can more quickly learn new technologies on their own.

 5. Foster Trust

 Remote teams need to collaborate and rely on each other just like in-office teams do.
 Part of mastering remote team communication is showing your employees you trust them and that they can trust you.

 Brendan Hufford, director of SEO at Directive, says, “The biggest lesson for managing remote workers that I’ve learned is to have them take ownership of all meetings (they set the time, it’s their Zoom, they set the agenda, etc.).”

 Show your team you trust them by not micromanaging their actions.

 Maintaining a transparent work culture is also vital for trust-building.
 One way to do this is by using company-wide Slack channels instead of direct messaging, so other team members can see what is being discussed.
 This makes it easier to loop team members in if the conversation becomes relevant to them.